What is Considered Intoxicated While Driving?

 20 January, 2023

-When the BAC exceeds the legal limit, law enforcement will ask the person to perform an evidential breath test at a police station.
+If the BAC measurement exceeds the legal limit, law enforcement will ask the person to perform an evidential breath test at a police station.
 The breath analysis result is admissible in court to prove legal intoxication.
 Moreover, drink driving penalties will depend on the severity of impairment and the number of previous offences.
 It includes fines, immediate license suspension, prison terms, and an alcohol interlock order for high-range driving.

 General Legal Limits for Driving

 - Zero BAC: applies to drivers with a learner, provisional 1 and 2 licenses.
+This may also cover public transport vehicles, heavy vehicles, and those carrying dangerous goods in some territories.

 Advantages of Breathalysers